-They are encouraged to take part in the residential visits to The Deep, Cloughton and Robin Wood and all other school visits, with adaptions where necessary.

-The additional needs of the children are discussed at pre-visit meetings with the teacher, working in consultation with parents, and use individual risk assessments to ensure a considered approach.
+All are encouraged to take part in all of the residential visits in Year 3/4 and Y5 and 6 and all other school visits, with adaptions where necessary.
+Any additional needs of the children are discussed at pre-visit meetings with the teacher/residential leader, working in consultation with parents, and with use individual risk assessments to ensure a considered approach.